 (e) if the applicant is an individual, to give the Chief Officer a report by —

-(i) a medical practitioner registered under the Medical Practitioners Act 2008 2, or under a law of another State or a Territory that substantially corresponds to that Act, about the person’s physical health and fitness to engage safely in the activities that would be authorised by the licence;
+(i) a medical practitioner about the person’s physical health and fitness to engage safely in the activities that would be authorised by the licence; and

-(ii) a psychologist registered under the Psychologists Act 2005 2, or under a law of another State or a Territory that substantially corresponds to that Act, about the person’s mental health and fitness to engage safely in the activities that would be authorised by the licence.
+(ii) a person registered under the Health Practitioner Regulation National Law (Western Australia) in the psychology profession about the person’s mental health and fitness to engage safely in the activities that would be authorised by the licence.

-(2) On an application for a licence, the Chief Officer may request —
+(2) On an application for a licence made by an individual, the Chief Officer may request the applicant to demonstrate he or she —

-(a) if the applicant is an individual, the applicant; or
+(a) is competent to engage safely in the activities that would be authorised by the licence; or

-(b) if the applicant is a body corporate or a partnership, the individual specified in the application under regulation 157(5)(b),
+(b) is competent to keep any explosive possessed under the licence secure; or

-to demonstrate that he or she is competent to engage safely in the activities that would be authorised by the licence and to keep any explosive possessed under the licence secure.
+(c) is competent to do both of the above.

 (3) An applicant who does not obey a request made under this regulation within 21 days after the date on which it is made, or any longer period permitted by the Chief Officer, is to be taken to have withdrawn the application and is entitled to a refund of the fee.